 Once you’ve finished cleaning the exterior you can choose to let it dry naturally or use a drying cloth to speed things up.
 A large microfibre cloth works well and is cheaper and softer than a chamois leather.

 When your caravan is dry apply polish and plenty of elbow grease!

 Thoroughly vacuum the carpets and upholstery.
 Use anti-bacterial spray on the kitchen surfaces and give the windows a clean with the same specialist cleaner used for the outside.
 Use microfibre cloths and polish to dust down shelves and air fresheners and scented drawer liners will help neutralise any unpleasant smells whilst your unit has been in storage or layed up for winter.

 Clean out the drains

 The drains in the caravan sink can give off a some nasty smells, particularly after being left in storage or in between trips.
 Mix a tablespoon bicarbonate of soda with a litre of warm water, place a bung in the outlet and then fill the pipes.
-Leave overnight and rinse away the following day.
+Leave for a few hours and then rinse away.

 For more information on the range of cleaning products available visit:

 Fenwicks – http://www.fenwicks.info/caravan/